Skip to main content

 How to ship a FIPS-validated Go app with Minimus tooling

-1. Build with the Minimus image go-fips so your app’s crypto uses OpenSSL rather than BoringCrypto.
+1. Build your Go code with the Minimus image go-fips so your app’s crypto uses a FIPS 140-3 validated OpenSSL module rather than the native BoringCrypto.

-2. Run on a Minimus FIPS-validated image (for example glibc-dynamic-fips).
+2. Run the app on a Minimus FIPS-validated runtime image (for example glibc-dynamic-fips).
 The runtime must include theopenssl-fips-config package and the Minimus entropy provider module.

 Together, the combination of go-fips, openssl-fips-config and the Minimus entropy provider cryptocomply-entropy.so ensures that your Go app operates inside the CMVP-validated cryptographic boundary.